Honors Convocation 2018

 THEATRE AND DANCE

 In 1965 the Broadway Theatre League, in liquidating its assets, offered a donation to Colorado College indicating a preference that it be used to further theatre on the campus.
 Since then, this award is given to an outstanding student or students in the Theatre and Dance Department.

 During her 11 years at Colorado College, Pamela Riley taught and directed in the Theatre and Dance Department.
 Our students loved her because of her high performance standards, her infectious energy, her fearless dedication, and her warm good nature.
 The Pamela Riley Prize is given to the graduating senior who has contributed similar qualities of devoted service and excellence to our program.

-ABEL J. AND LUCY PHINNEY GREGG AWARD, presented by Reverend Dr. Nori Rost
+ABEL J. AND LUCY PHINNEY GREGG AWARD

 In the first half of this century, Abel J. Gregg was a leader in the YMCA, an organization that sought to break down barriers and offer a new global vision.
 A strong proponent of higher education, Lucy Phinney Gregg earned her master’s degree at the age of 60 and served as mentor to countless undergraduate students.
 In their names, the college awards a prize to a student or students who have demonstrated academic excellence, critical religious interest, and a commitment to serve the community.

 Recipients: Amelia Atencio, Aaron Farquhar, name withheld, Mostafa Zaki-Taha, Jamie Baum

 HENRI “SKIP” MEIS 1963 OUTSTANDING STUDENT LEADER AWARD